-- How would you describe the role of a full-stack developer?
+How would you describe the role of a full-stack developer?

 Depending on the project, they can work with databases building user-facing websites, a mobile stack, or a native application stack.
 Full-stack developers work on both the client-side as well as server-side software.
 Since they work on the entire stack of an application, including front-end technology, back-end development languages, databases, servers, API, and version control systems, they are therefore called "full-stack" developers.
 A full-stack developer has the knowledge to work on all three layers of software development, which are presentation, business, and database.”

-2. What characteristics make you a successful full-tack developer?
+What characteristics make you a successful full-tack developer?